 What’s wrong with the questions you’re currently asking?

-In the case of my executive client, he hadn’t prepared well for the conversation and went in with questions that were too broad.
+In the case of this executive, he hadn’t prepared well for the conversation and went in with questions that were too broad.
 To his credit, he had done some work beforehand by looking up the person’s profile on LinkedIn, but otherwise he went in with an unplanned conversational approach.
 He asked questions like “What ideas do you have for me for companies to look into?” and “Do you have anyone in your network who might be a good contact for me?”
 Although his contact took the questions seriously, the inquiries didn’t open up any new possibilities for my client because they were too generic.

 The anatomy of a better question